sinaplatform/sinaplatform.github.io/_pages/about.md

 ---
 permalink: /
-title: "Scientific Infrastructure for Data-Centric Structural Integrity and Nonlinear Analysis"
+title: "Data-Centric Structural Integrity and Nonlinear Analysis"
 author_profile: true
 redirect_from:
   - /about/